 - Written by Andy

 The ML's who were already on the top decided on the next areas that they should search and started putting their plan into action.
-The boys at this point managed to send their location via WhatsApp to some of the support staff from the school (AKA teachers).
+The boys at this point managed to send their location via WhatsApp to one of the teachers.
 The teachers then sent that link to us in the office and we converted it from latitude and longitude location into a UK grid reference and updated our staff and the mountain rescue team control.
 At this point our ML's were about 500m away and heading in their direction so found them in about 15 minutes.
-They then gave the mountain rescue team a slightly more accurate grid reference and waited for help.
+Our ML's then updated the mountain rescue team with a slightly more accurate grid reference and waited for help.
 Upon arrival the Mountain Rescue team decided that it was a stretcher off job so all the kit was left on the tops and the casualty was taken down to the base before going off to hospital for a check-up.

 In the meantime we in the office contacted other staff that we had out in the Lakes whose duties had finished for the day and asked them to help by locating the girls group and ensuring that they were OK.
 The other group were located, a well-being check was performed and they continued on their way to their campsite where they met with their supervisor and some school staff.

 As stated above our ML's did very well, our procedures were followed and were found to be robust.

 1) Calling the office early.
 Office support can offer clear detached thinking that isn't so easy when out searching for a group yourself.
 We were also able to arrange extra support for the girl's group.
 As well as this we were able to be a point of contact for the accompanying teachers.
 Calling mountain rescue can feel like a bit step.
 Having the support of a director in the office instructing staff on the ground that that is what they should do probably reduced some of the stress in doing so.